richRemer/propertize/README.md

 assert(obj.foo === "Foo");
 ```

+### value(obj, prop, val)
+Update an object property value, even if it's non-writable.
+Remove any get/set
+defined for the property.

 #### writeable(obj, prop, [flag])
 Add or update the writable descriptor for an object property.
 If no flag is
 provided, default to true.